malou-tp-data/sleep-analysis/README.md

 ## License
 This project is released under the MIT License.
+See the LICENSE file for details.

 ---